 Applicable Actions for the Marriott School and/or the University

-The Marriott School has approved the following grade point targets for the various classes offered in the Marriott School.
+The Marriott School has approved the following grade point targets for the various classes offered in the Marriott School as of May 2013.

 Click here to review the detailed BYU Final Examination Policy.